 USS Decatur (DDG 73) is named for Stephen Decatur, born 5 January 1779 in Sinepuxent, Md.
 Decatur was warranted as a midshipman at the age of 19 and grew to be one of the greatest warfighters to serve in the United States Navy.
 He made his first cruise in the frigate United States.
-Decatur was the youngest man to be promoted to the rank of Captain in the US Navy at the age of sixteen.
+Decatur was the youngest man to be promoted to the rank of Captain in the US Navy at the age of twenty-five.

 Stephen Decatur was in command of the schooner Enterprise at the outbreak of the Tripolitan War, he captured the bomb ketch Mastico on 23 December 1803.
 He used the Mastico, renamed USS Intrepid, in his daring raid to burn the captured frigate Philadelphia in the harbor of Tripoli on 16 February 1804.
 He also distinguished himself during the attacks on Tripoli in command of a gunboat division.
 Promoted to captain, he was assigned command of the USS Constitution, and later, in November 1804, the USS Congress.
 At the conclusion of the Tripolitan War Decatur negotiated with the Bey of Tunis and returned to the United States in September 1805 with the Tunisian envoy.

 During the War of 1812 Decatur commanded USS United States, capturing HMS Macedonian in one of the greatest single-ship actions of naval history.
 He took command of USS President at New York and attempted to slip through the blockade.
 A British squadron of five heavy ships engaged USS President.
 After two hours of furious combat the frigate HMS Endymion was silenced but President had suffered such extensive damage that it was impossible to execute an escape.
 The twice-wounded Decatur reluctantly surrendered, but was paroled, landing at New London 22 February 1815.